AdityaNow/collinson-qa-lead-test/README.md

 5. **Parallel Execution**: Run scenarios in parallel for faster execution
 6. **Visual Regression**: If testing UI, add visual regression testing
 7. **API Contract Testing**: Validate API contracts and schema

-## Contact

-For questions or feedback about this solution, please reach out through the repository issues or contact the repository owner.

----

-**Note**: This solution was created as part of a QA Lead assessment.
-It demonstrates BDD thinking, test automation skills, and the ability to create comprehensive test coverage within time constraints.